Frequently Asked Questions

 What online payment methods are accepted?

-Appellants and Applicants using online payment can use a credit card or debit card backed by Visa or Mastercard.
+Appellants and Applicants using online payment can use a credit card.

 I don’t have access to the Internet.
 How do I pay?